rachit23tech/rachit23tech/readme.md

 # 💫 About Me:
-I'm Currently Working On Projects Related To AI-ML and also trying to get internships in field of ai engineering, data science, data analyst.<br>I made 2 pull requests this month one for a project of esoc and one for gsoc. <br>My skills include Python, Pandas,Numpy, Streamlit etc in field of AI-ML
+Just A Guy Who Is Trying To Get Know And Get Better In Field Of AI-ML <br> Made 2 pull requests for the first time. <br> This month one for a project in way of knowing the field better.

 ## 🌐 Socials: